 The time limits

 If you believe you have been the victim of medical malpractice, you usually have to one year to make a claim.
-However, the time limits can vary depending on the facts of each case, and it is advisable to make a claim as soon as you suspect you have a case.
+However, the statute of limitations can vary depending on the facts of each Kaiser case, and it is advisable to begin arbitration as soon as you suspect you have a case.
 Hiring an attorney to advise you should also be done at the soonest opportunity.
 Kaiser cases are usually resolved more promptly than court cases.
 However, they could take at least a year before an outcome is decided upon.

 In what circumstances do cases end up at an arbitration hearing?